GeorgHaberer/gene_projection/README.md

 > * UTRs rely on the UTRs of the representative gene and may not reflect genotype-specific UTRs
 > * alien introgressions eg by horizontal gene transfer is likely not detected.

-However, BUSCO analysis and orthologous gene families by orthofinder showed that the gene projection pipeline produces results for projected gene contents that are highly comparable to evidence-based gene annotations.
+However, in several crop genome projects, BUSCO analysis and orthologous gene families by orthofinder showed that the gene projection pipeline produces results for projected gene contents that are highly comparable to evidence-based gene annotations.

 ## 2. Requirements

 A fairly powerful workstation (64 bit) with at least 16 Gb RAM, better 32-64 Gb for runs using multiple cores is recommended.
 You may have to adjust the number of parallel cpus in the scripts to your resources.
-For very large pan-genome projects, or to gain additional speed-up, the analysis could be run in a batch queue.
+For very large pan-genome projects, or to gain additional speed-up, the analysis could/should be run in a batch queue system.

 The following software is required:
 - python >=3.8 (https://www.python.org/)